 Former students:

-Carlisha Hall, Ph.D. is now a postdoctoral fellow at the NIH-funded Mental Health Research Network T32 program.
-Carlisha received her Ph.D. in 2024.
+Carlisha Hall, Ph.D. is now a postdoctoral fellow at the NIH-funded Mental Health Research Network T32 program in Oakland, CA. Carlisha received her Ph.D. in 2024.
 While at UC Merced, Carlisha conducted research on determinants and outcomes of suicidal behavior among African American populations.
 She previously completed her B.A. at the University of North Carolina at Pembroke, and a post-baccalaureate certificate from the National Institutes of Health, where she worked on research examining the influence of the social environment on attention-deficit and hyperactivity disorder (ADHD) outcomes.

 Jordan Jensen, M.S.P.H.
 Jordan is now an epidemiologist and fellow with the California Epidemiologic Investigation Service (Cal-EIS).
 Jordan completed his undergraduate education at California State University, Fresno, earning a B.S. in Public Health.
 At UC Merced, his primary research interest was in the geographic patterning of psychiatric epidemiology outcomes, and employing geospatial analysis to describe and analyze suicidal behavior.